-The principal investigator (the adminstrating organisation) has the responsibility to ensure that research conducted with funding from the Swedish Research Council complies with the terms and conditions specified in Swedish law.
+The principal investigator (the administrating organisation) has the responsibility to ensure that research conducted with funding from the Swedish Research Council complies with the terms and conditions specified in Swedish law.
 For certain research you must ensure that approval has been obtained from the Regional Ethical Review Board or the Ethical Committee on Animal Experiments in compliance with the law and regulations issued by the Government.
 Other permits might also be required, e.g. for research on drugs, genetically modified organisms, or ionising radiation.
 Furthermore, you must ensure that the project (or equivalent) is conducted in accordance with good research practices.
-You and the representative of the adminstrating organisation affirm your responsibility when you agree to the terms of the grant.
+You and the representative of the administrating organisation affirm your responsibility when you agree to the terms of the grant.

 Present the ethical issues in your application